-The Resettlement Administration (RA) was created in 1935 and with the goal to relocate struggling urban and rural families to communities planned by the federal government.
+The Resettlement Administration (RA) was created in 1935 and to relocate struggling urban and rural families to communities planned by the federal government.

 At first, the photo division focused on the lives of sharecroppers in the South and of migratory agricultural workers in the Midwestern and western states.
-However, the scope of the project expanded over time and the photographers turned to recording rural and urban conditions throughout the United States and mobilization efforts for World War II.
+However, the project’s scope expanded over time, and the photographers turned to recording rural and urban conditions throughout the United States and mobilization efforts for World War II.

-To carry out these tasks, Roy Stryker employed a small group of photographers that included Jack Delano, Walker Evans, Dorothea Lange, Russell Lee, Gordon Parks, Marion Post-Wolcott, Arthur Rothstein, Ben Shahn, John Vachon, and other well-known Depression-era photographers.
+To carry out these tasks, Roy Stryker employed a small group of photographers, including Jack Delano, Walker Evans, Dorothea Lange, Russell Lee, Gordon Parks, Marion Post-Wolcott, Arthur Rothstein, and Ben Shahn, John Vachon, and other well-known Depression-era photographers.

-The photographs of the Farm Security Administration (FSA) and Office of War Information (OWI), transferred to the Library of Congress beginning in 1944.
+The Farm Security Administration (FSA) and Office of War Information (OWI) photographs were transferred to the Library of Congress beginning in 1944.

 These many photographs form an extensive pictorial record of American life between 1935 and 1944.
-More than 250,000 images of rural poverty were taken by the RA-FSA.
+The RA-FSA took more than 250,000 images of rural poverty.
 About half of these images survive.